iAmMe27/WoD/CommonIssues.md

 ![Crosshair](img/HUDImmersiveHud.png)

 You will likely have to save and load your game again to refresh the UI and make the change appear.

+### Where are the presets is saved in Screen Archer Menu?
+They are in your Overwrite in MO2:
+\F4SE\Plugins\SAM\Outfits

 ## Additions